petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/blogs/highlighting-recent-bloggers.md

 The Setup tab contains these options:

 **Selection Method:** Set how the widget selects blog authors to highlight.
 You can choose *Users* or *Scope*.
 If you select Users, the widget aggregates every recent blogger on your system.
-To refine the aggregation, you can filter the Users by selecting an organization.
+To refine the aggregation, you can filter the users by selecting an organization.
 If you select Scope, the widget aggregates the recent bloggers in the current scope.
 This limits the entries to members of the site or organization where the widget resides.

 **Organization:** Select the organization whose recent bloggers you want to aggregate.